Eliot Engel: Elections

 In 1988, Engel ran for the U.S. House of Representatives in New York's 19th congressional district.
 His state assembly district covered much of the congressional district's southeastern corner.
-He defeated ten-term incumbent Democrat Mario Biaggi in the primary with 48% of the vote, as Biaggi had resigned his seat and did not campaign for office, though his name remained on the ballot since election petitions were already filed.
+He defeated ten-term Rep. Mario Biaggi in the Democratic primary with 48% of the vote; Biaggi had resigned his seat and did not campaign for office, though his name remained on the ballot.
 Biaggi had been charged by Rudy Giuliani with racketeering in the Wedtech scandal, and was eventually jailed.
-Biaggi was unopposed for the Republican nomination (he had run on both the Republican and Democratic lines since 1972), which Engel won with 56% of the vote.
+Biaggi was unopposed for the Republican nomination (he had run on both the Republican and Democratic lines since 1972).
+Engel won the general election with 56% of the vote.

-Engel's district, which became the 17th in 1993 and has been the 16th since 2013, had historically been one of the more conservative districts in New York City.
-Republicans represented much of its territory at the state level as late as 2004.
-However, reflecting the increasing Democratic trend in the Bronx at the federal level, Engel would never face another general election contest nearly as close as his first one.
-He was re-elected 14 more times by at least 61 percent of the vote, and only dropped below 70 percent of the vote twice.
-As a measure of the district's growing Democratic trend, Biaggi is the last candidate running on the Republican line to clear the 40 percent mark.

-By the 1990s, as in much of the rest of New York City, the Democratic primary had become the real contest in this district.
-From 1990 to 2018, Engel only faced two competitive primary contests (getting less than 70%).
-In 1994, he defeated musician Willie Colón 62%-38%.
+In 1994, Engel defeated musician Willie Colón 62%-38%.
 In 2000, Engel defeated State Senator Larry Seabrook, who had the support of Bronx County Democratic Party Chairman Roberto Ramirez, 50%-41%.

 In 2020, Engel was challenged in the primary by Yonkers school principal Jamaal Bowman, who ran well to Engel's left.
 Engel initially received an endorsement from New York State Senator Alessandra Biaggi, Mario Biaggi's granddaughter.
-However, in early June, after a hot mic gaffe by Engel, Biaggi withdrew her support of Engel and instead endorsed Bowman.
+However, in early June, after a hot mic gaffe by Engel, where he insisted on speaking at a press conference and said, "If I didn't have a primary, I wouldn't care," Biaggi withdrew her support of Engel and instead endorsed Bowman.
 In a mid-June poll, Engel trailed Bowman by ten percentage points and, after the election, with early and election day votes counted, Bowman led Engel by almost 12,000 votes, 61.8% to 34.9%.
 Absentee ballots were scheduled to be counted on June 30, 2020, though some sources called the race for Bowman before the counting of absentee ballots.
 After the absentee ballots were counted, Bowman's lead was 55.4%-40.6%, or 13,218 votes.
 The race was called for Bowman on July 17, 2020, with the New York State Board of Elections certifying the results on August 6, 2020.